amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/further-explain.md

 // or using the concat() method const resultConcat = str1.concat(" ", str2); // Output: "Hello World"
 ```

+This algorithm lets you combine two or more strings together.
+You can think of it like putting two puzzle pieces together to create a new picture.
+For example, if you have the strings "Hello" and "World," concatenating them would give you "HelloWorld."

 2. **String Length**: To find the length of a string, use the `length` property, which returns the number of characters in the string.